 1) The museum is available for private event rentals, such as weddings and meetings.
 Please be advised that we are operating under government regulations and occupancy restrictions, which currently limit gatherings to 50 people.
 If you have booked an event that cannot be held due to local and state guidelines, you may reschedule within one year or receive a refund.

 2) We look forward to bringing back the engaging and inspiring programs we know our members and visitors enjoy – when we can do it in a safe way.
 For now, most of our programs have been suspended until further notice.
 As we reimagine future program possibilities, we want to hear from you.
 Please give us your input by completing this survey.

 3) After thoughtful consideration, we have made the difficult decision to cancel our 2020 Summer Art Camps.
 The health and safety of our visitors, members, staff, and volunteers are our number one priority.
 At this time, we do not believe we can offer the kind of high-quality, interactive art camp experience we would like to while adhering to the current social distancing and sanitation recommendations.

 4) We have created new experiences for adults and families.
 Learn more here:

-2) All members of The James Museum that were current as of March 16, 2020 will receive a three month extension on their membership benefits to make up for the period that the museum was closed.
+1) All members of The James Museum that were current as of March 16, 2020 received a three month extension on their membership benefits to make up for the period that the museum was closed.